The Virtual Currency Regulation Review: United Arab Emirates

 Introduction to the legal and regulatory framework

-The United Arab Emirates (UAE) has a developing legal system that has rapidly modernised in recent years.
-The overall legal system is a civil law system influenced by shariah (Islamic law), of which the major legal codes include the Civil Transactions Law, the Commercial Transactions Law, the Penal Code and the Commercial Companies Code.
-In addition to UAE federal law, each of the seven emirates of the UAE (Dubai, Abu Dhabi, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah and Fujairah) have their own laws and regulations in areas where there is no federal law.
-In the field of financial and capital markets, the UAE Central Bank and the Securities and Commodities Authority (SCA)2 are, however, the federal regulators.
+The United Arab Emirates (UAE) has a rapidly modernising legal system.
+The overall legal system is a civil law system influenced by shariah (Islamic law), the major legal codes of which include the Civil Transactions Law, the Commercial Transactions Law, the Penal Code and the Commercial Companies Code.
+In addition to UAE federal law, each of the seven emirates of the UAE (Dubai, Abu Dhabi, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah and Fujairah) has its own laws and regulations in areas where there is no federal law.
+In the field of financial and capital markets, the UAE Central Bank and the Securities and Commodities Authority (SCA) are the federal regulators.

-By contrast, the ADGM issued extensive regulation in 2018, which is regularly updated to keep abreast of global developments in blockchain regulation.
-The ADGM has consequently attracted significant interest by international industry players, particularly by those operating central virtual currency exchanges.4 The ADGM has also been proactive in the wider fintech regulatory space, having issued guidance on application programming interfaces5 and digital investment management ('robo-advisory') activities.6
+From a regulatory perspective, the ADGM has been the most active, having already issued extensive regulations in 2018.
+The ADGM's laws, regulations and guidance notes are regularly updated to keep abreast of global developments in blockchain regulation.
+The ADGM has consequently attracted significant interest from international industry participants, particularly from those operating central virtual currency exchanges.2

 Securities and investment laws